 Additional Resource: How Security Assurance Teams Can Use DevOps Principles to Become More Productive and Happier

-Achieve DevSecOps Certification and Training
+Achieve DevSecOps certification and training

 Considering the relative newness and evolving importance of DevSecOps, it may be worthwhile to invest in certification and training.
 If DevSecOps is a completely fresh idea for your organization, having members from Development and Operations teams get trained together can be integral to the future success of a DevSecOps program.